 Brookfield Asset Management has announced:

-Brookfield issued 12,000,000 Series 32 Shares at a price of CDN$25.00 per share, for aggregate gross proceeds of CDN$300,000,000.
-Holders of the Series 32 Shares will be entitled to receive a cumulative quarterly fixed dividend yielding 4.50% annually for the initial period ending September 30, 2018.
-Thereafter, the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada bond yield plus 2.90%.
-The Series 32 Shares will commence trading on the Toronto Stock Exchange this morning under the ticker symbol BAM.PF.A.
+that it has agreed to issue to a syndicate of underwriters led by CIBC, RBC Capital Markets, Scotia Capital Inc. and TD Securities Inc. for distribution to the public 8,000,000 Preferred Shares, Series 26.
+The Preferred Shares, Series 26 will be issued at a price of $25.00 per share, for aggregate gross proceeds of CDN$200,000,000.
+Holders of the Preferred Shares, Series 26 will be entitled to receive a cumulative quarterly fixed dividend yielding 4.50% annually for the initial period ending March 31, 2017.
+Thereafter, the dividend rate will be reset every five years at a rate equal to the 5-year Government of Canada bond yield plus 2.31%.